Nik-Potokar/XIVSlothCombo/README.md

 * One button DPS feature (Dosis/EurekanDosis/Eukrasia)
 _________________________________________________________________________________________________________________________________________________________________________________

-## If you wish for something to be added or have a request please add it into the issues tab and we will take a look.

-# How to install
-Recommended:
-* Copy the Custom Repo Link `https://raw.githubusercontent.com/Nik-Potokar/MyDalamudPlugins/main/pluginmaster.json `
-* Open dalamud settings ingame
-* Paste the link into the Custom Plugin repositories

-Or

-* Download the latest zip file under releases [Here](https://github.com/Nik-Potokar/XIVSlothCombo/releases)
-* Extract all the contents of the ZIP file inside the %appdata%/XIVLauncher/devPlugins folder
-* The addon will show up in-game under Dev Tools > Installed Dev Plugins

-KEEP IN MIND RELEASES MIGHT BE OUTDATED!!!

 We're building this as a side project but if you want something special added let us know.

-### Big Big  Thanks to [attick](https://github.com/attickdoor), [daemitus](https://github.com/daemitus) for creating most of the original code, as well as [Grammernatzi](https://github.com/Grammernatzi) for providing us with a lot of extra tweaks.
+### Big Thanks to [attick](https://github.com/attickdoor), [daemitus](https://github.com/daemitus) for creating most of the original code, as well as [Grammernatzi](https://github.com/Grammernatzi) for providing us with a lot of extra tweaks.
 Please show them support for their original work <3

 Brought to you by attick, Kami, Daemitus, Grammernatzi, Aki, Iaotle, Codemned, PrincessRTFM